JakubKb/Weather-app/README.md

 Simple skeleton of a weather app.
-Feel free to use it
+Feel free to use it in your project